Secure Cloud Storage Protocols with Data Dynamics Using Secure Network Coding Techniques: Performance Analysis of DSCS I

-The computational cost of the procedures in DSCS I is dominated by the cost of exponentiations (modulo $N$).
-To generate the value $x$ in an authentication tag for each vector (in the procedure Outsource), the client has to perform a multi-exponentiation\footnote{A naive way to compute a product of the form $\prod_{i=1}^{k}a_i^{e_i}$ in a finite group is to multiply the results of the individual exponentiations.
-There are better algorithms for computing such a multi-exponentiation~\cite{MultiEXP_SAC}. } and calculate the $e$-th root of the result (see Eqn.~\ref{netcod:eqn1}).
-The server requires two multi-exponentiations to calculate the value of $x$ (see Eqn.~\ref{netcod:eqn2} in the procedure Prove).
-To verify a proof using the procedure Verify, the verifier has to perform a multi-exponentiation and a single exponentiation (see Eqn.~\ref{netcod:eqn3}).
-As mentioned in Section~\ref{skip_list}, due to the properties of a skip list~\cite{Pugh_CACM}, the size of each proof $\Pi$ (related to the rank-based authenticated skip list), the time required to generate $\Pi$ and the time required to verify $\Pi$ are $O(\log m)$ with high probability.

-As DSCS I protocol provides provable data possession (PDP) guarantees, we compare our scheme with some other PDP schemes found in the literature.
-The comparison shown in Table~\ref{tab:comparison_PDP} is done based on different parameters related to an audit.
-In Section~\ref{append}, we propose a more efficient scheme suitable for append-only data that we mention as DSCS II in Table~\ref{tab:comparison_PDP}.
+The computational cost of DSCS I is dominated by the cost of exponentiations (modulo $N$).
+To generate $x$ in the tag for a vector, the client has to perform a multi-exponentiation~\cite{MultiEXP_SAC} and calculate the $e$-th root of the result (see Eqn.~\ref{netcod:eqn1}).
+The server requires two multi-exponentiations to calculate $x$ (see Eqn.~\ref{netcod:eqn2}).
+To verify a proof using Verify, the verifier has to perform a multi-exponentiation and a single exponentiation (see Eqn.~\ref{netcod:eqn3}).
+Due to the properties of a skip list~\cite{Pugh_CACM}, the size of each proof $\Pi$ (related to the rank-based authenticated skip list), the time required to generate $\Pi$ and the time required to verify $\Pi$ are $O(\log m)$ with high probability.
+As DSCS I provides provable data possession (PDP) guarantees, we compare DSCS I with other PDP schemes based on different parameters related to an audit as shown in Table~\ref{tab:comparison_PDP}.